Holy Ghost People (1967 film)

 Holy Ghost People is a 1967 American documentary film directed and narrated by Peter Adair.
-It is about the service of a Pentecostal community in Scrabble Creek, West Virginia, United States.
+It is about the service of a Pentecostal church near Gauley Bridge, West Virginia (renamed "Scrabble Creek, West Virginia" in the film, though it is not an actual town).
 The church service includes faith healing, snake handling, speaking in tongues and singing.
 This documentary has entered the public domain and is available at the Internet Archive.